 BusesThe Greyhound Lines Inc. bus station is at 2121 S. Main St.; phone (713) 759-6565 or (800) 231-2222.

 TaxisYou can hire a taxi at cab stands near the major hotels in the downtown area or phone for one.
 One of the larger companies is Yellow Cab, (713) 236-1111.
 The standard fare is $4.75 for the first mile and $2.20 for each mile thereafter.
-A $1 surcharge is added for trips between 8 p.m. and 6 a.m.
+A surcharge of up to $2.80 is added for trips between 8 p.m. and 6 a.m.